SheffieldML/GPmat/matlab/readme.txt

 Version 0.223
 -------------

-Minor fix of "ard" kernel which somehow had a kernel computation bit placed in the parameter initialization --- cut and past mistake at some point..
+Minor fix of "ard" kernel which somehow had a kernel computation bit placed in the parameter initialization --- cut and past mistake at some point.

 Version 0.222
 -------------